Air force: Independent air forces

 Outside of the British Empire, the Italian Royal Air Force was founded in 1923, the Romanian Air Force was established as a force category on 1 January 1924, the Finnish Air Force was established as a separate service on 4 May 1928, the Chilean Air Force was founded in 1930 and the Brazilian Air Force was created in 1941.
 Both the United States Air Force and the Philippine Air Force were formed as a separate branches of their respective armed forces in 1947, as did the Argentine Air Force in 1945.
 The Israeli Air Force came into being with the State of Israel on 18 May 1948, but evolved from the pre-existing Sherut Avir (Air Service) of the Haganah paramilitary.
 The Japan Air Self-Defense Force was not established until 1954; in World War II Japanese military aviation had been carried out by the Army and Navy.
 Unlike all these countries, the Mexican Air Force remains an integral part of the Mexican Army.

 The world wars

 RAF Supermarine Spitfire played a vital role in British victory during the Battle of Britain.

 World War I

 Germany was the first country to organize regular air attacks on enemy infrastructure with the Luftstreitkräfte.
-In World War I, it used its zeppelins (airships) to drop bombs on British cities.
-At that time, Britain did have aircraft, though her airships were less advanced than the zeppelins and were very rarely used for attacking; instead, they were usually used to spy on German U-boats (submarines).
+In World War I, its zeppelins (airships) dropped bombs on British cities.
+British warplanes mostly spotted for artillery and fought German planes, British airships were less advanced than the zeppelins and mostly hunted for German U-boats (submarines).

 Fixed-wing aircraft at the time were quite primitive, being able to achieve velocities comparable to that of modern automobiles and mounting minimal weaponry and equipment.
 Aerial services were still largely a new venture, and relatively unreliable machines and limited training resulted in stupendously low life expectancies for early military aviators.